When is golden hour & how to take pictures during it.

 One technique used by landscape photographers is to take multiple photos at different exposures and combine them in Lightroom.
 “You can blend different exposures to compensate for the much brighter sky in comparison to a darker foreground,” explains Schwindt.
 For Adobe Photoshop, check out this tutorial to learn how to merge HDR photos.

-Learn how to enhance the colors of a sunset by controlling temperature, tint, and saturation in your photos.
+Learn how to enhance the colours of a sunset by controlling temperature, tint and saturation in your photos.

 Do more with Adobe Photoshop Lightroom.

 Edit photos easily with Lightroom presets, Super Resolution, easily share photos from any device and access your projects anywhere with cloud photo storage management.

 You might also be interested in…